ivanol55/ejpt-notes/README.md

 - `autoroute` only adds routes to `metasploit`, but `portfwd` forwardings are available system-wide
 - mass scan remote networks discovered from inside `metasploit` with the `scanner/portscan/tcp` metasploit module, then `portfwd` into the machines you discover to launch further scans with nmap (or keep using the `metasploit` module)
 - as a first reconaissance step you can also use the `use post/multi/gather/ping_sweep` module to skip using ports
+- before spending time on an application with brute forcing or dictionary attacks, **try default credentials for that application**, like `tomcat/s3cret` or `admin/admin`
+- you can quickly leave a web crawler running with `dirb [website]` and it will run on its own on a terminal
+- always have some scanner running in the background, you could find something with the slow ones
+- after you discover a new directory in a website, **scan that directory too**